Using SelfQueryRetriever with LangChain to Query a Vector Database

 LangChain is well-known for orchestrating interactions with large language models (LLMs).
-Recently, LangChain has introduced a way to perform self-querying, allowing them to query the "chain" or modules themselves.
-This post will show you how to self-query on Milvus, the world's most popular vector database.
+Recently, LangChain has introduced a way to perform self-querying, allowing them to query the “chain” or modules themselves using a user input query.
+This post will show you how to self-query on Milvus, the world’s most popular vector database.
+By interpreting a user query, the system can refine searches within vector stores, enhancing retrieval outcomes.
 You can find the code for this example on CoLab here.

 Let’s set up self-querying on Milvus with LangChain.
 This process consists of four logical steps.